kerry-davis/fuel-cost-calendar/README.md

 - **Interactive Calendar**: Log your fuel fill-ups on a simple and intuitive calendar.
 Use the navigation arrows to switch between months.
 - **Multi-Vehicle Support**: Manage and track expenses for multiple vehicles.
-- **Customizable Fuel Types**: Add, edit, or remove fuel types to match your needs.
+- **Customisable Fuel Types**: Add, edit, or remove fuel types to match your needs.
-- **Detailed Analytics**: Visualize your spending and fuel efficiency over time with charts and key metrics.
+- **Detailed Analytics**: Visualise your spending and fuel efficiency over time with charts and key metrics.
 - **Data Management**: Export your data to JSON or CSV for backups or external analysis.
 Import your data from a JSON file.
 - **PWA Ready**: Install the app on your device for a native-like experience and offline access.
 - **Dark Mode**: Switch between light and dark themes for comfortable viewing.